mudkipme/memos.moe/content/faq.md

 So here it is **Moe Memos**.
 It's an mobile app to capture thoughts and ideas.
 It has a minimal and delightful design and feels native to your device.

 It's [open source](/open-source/) and available for free on [App Store](https://apps.apple.com/app/moe-memos/id1643902185).
-The Android version is in public beta on [Google Play](https://play.google.com/store/apps/details?id=me.mudkip.moememos).
+The Android version is in public beta on [F-Droid](https://f-droid.org/packages/me.mudkip.moememos/) and [Google Play](https://play.google.com/store/apps/details?id=me.mudkip.moememos).

 > Moe (萌え) refers to cute, adorable and inspiring.